Brad Davison

-Bradley Davison (born April 22, 1999) is an American professional basketball player who plays for HLA Alicante of the LEB Oro.
+Bradley Davison (born April 22, 1999) is an American former professional basketball player and coach.
 He played college basketball for the Wisconsin Badgers.
 Davison attended Maple Grove High School where he played basketball and football.
 He was named to the Big Ten All-Freshman Team after averaging 12.1 points per game.
+After playing professionally in Lithuania and Spain, Davison joined Wisconsin as an assistant in 2025.

 High school career

 Davison attended Maple Grove High School and played both basketball and football.
 He played as a quarterback on the football field and led the Crimson to an 8–3 record as a senior.
 He led the West Metro South subdistrict in passing with 2,418 yards and 23 touchdowns, completing 62.9 percent of his throws.
 Davison finished second in the subdistrict in rushing with 891 yards and 15 scores.
 Davison was named 2016 Star Tribune Metro Player of the Year.
 He completed 43 career touchdown passes and rushed for 25 touchdowns.
 Throughout his career under center, Davison led Maple Grove to three state tournament appearances and a 27–7 record.

 On the basketball court, Davison was a four-year starter and captain and earned All-Conference honors during all four of his years playing.
 He averaged 21.2 points, 6.4 rebounds, and 7.3 assists per game as a junior in leading Maple Grove to a 25–5 record and a state tournament berth.
 He was named to the Star Tribune All-Metro First Team as a junior.
 As a senior, he led the team to a 28–4 record and state tournament appearance and was a finalist for Minnesota's Mr. Basketball.
 Davison earned a spot on USA Today's Minnesota All-State Team after averaging 24.4 points, 7.4 rebounds, 7.9 assists and 4.2 steals per game.
 He finished his career at Maple Grove as the school's all-time leader in points (2,300), assists (899) and steals (365).
 He was ranked the No. 119 recruit in his class by Rivals and committed to playing basketball at Wisconsin on July 11, 2016, choosing the Badgers over offers from Minnesota, Michigan, Butler, Stanford and Northwestern.